Schwab US Small-Cap ETF (NYSEARCA:SCHA) Shares Acquired by Your Advocates Ltd. LLP

-Your Advocates Ltd. LLP lifted its holdings in Schwab US Small-Cap ETF (NYSEARCA:SCHA – Get Rating) by 48.1% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 114,111 shares of the company’s stock after buying an additional 37,055 shares during the period.
-Schwab US Small-Cap ETF makes up 2.7% of Your Advocates Ltd. LLP’s holdings, making the stock its 10th biggest position.
-Your Advocates Ltd. LLP’s holdings in Schwab US Small-Cap ETF were worth $4,623,000 as of its most recent SEC filing.
+Your Advocates Ltd. LLP grew its stake in Schwab US Small-Cap ETF (NYSEARCA:SCHA – Get Rating) by 48.1% during the fourth quarter, according to its most recent 13F filing with the SEC.
+The firm owned 114,111 shares of the company’s stock after acquiring an additional 37,055 shares during the period.
+Schwab US Small-Cap ETF comprises 2.7% of Your Advocates Ltd. LLP’s investment portfolio, making the stock its 10th biggest holding.
+Your Advocates Ltd. LLP’s holdings in Schwab US Small-Cap ETF were worth $4,623,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds have also recently bought and sold shares of SCHA.
-Charles Schwab Investment Advisory Inc. lifted its stake in Schwab US Small-Cap ETF by 109.5% in the 1st quarter.
-Charles Schwab Investment Advisory Inc. now owns 93,500,710 shares of the company’s stock worth $4,428,193,000 after purchasing an additional 48,866,721 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its stake in Schwab US Small-Cap ETF by 107.2% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 6,678,870 shares of the company’s stock worth $316,312,000 after buying an additional 3,455,430 shares during the last quarter.
-UBS Asset Management Americas Inc. purchased a new stake in Schwab US Small-Cap ETF in the 3rd quarter valued at $88,691,000.
-Mariner LLC increased its stake in shares of Schwab US Small-Cap ETF by 115.5% in the 1st quarter.
-Mariner LLC now owns 1,352,798 shares of the company’s stock worth $64,069,000 after acquiring an additional 725,105 shares during the last quarter.
-Finally, Tradewinds Capital Management LLC raised its holdings in shares of Schwab US Small-Cap ETF by 11,585.5% during the 4th quarter.
-Tradewinds Capital Management LLC now owns 674,955 shares of the company’s stock worth $27,342,000 after acquiring an additional 669,179 shares during the period.
+Other large investors have also recently made changes to their positions in the company.
+Ironwood Wealth Management LLC. boosted its position in shares of Schwab US Small-Cap ETF by 92.3% during the first quarter.
+Ironwood Wealth Management LLC. now owns 23,217 shares of the company’s stock worth $1,100,000 after buying an additional 11,144 shares during the period.
+Retirement Income Solutions Inc boosted its holdings in Schwab US Small-Cap ETF by 100.0% during the 1st quarter.
+Retirement Income Solutions Inc now owns 4,598 shares of the company’s stock valued at $218,000 after acquiring an additional 2,299 shares during the period.
+JPMorgan Chase & Co. grew its position in Schwab US Small-Cap ETF by 604.7% in the 1st quarter.
+JPMorgan Chase & Co. now owns 8,562 shares of the company’s stock valued at $405,000 after acquiring an additional 7,347 shares in the last quarter.
+Raymond James & Associates grew its position in Schwab US Small-Cap ETF by 111.9% in the 1st quarter.
+Raymond James & Associates now owns 84,931 shares of the company’s stock valued at $4,022,000 after acquiring an additional 44,845 shares in the last quarter.
+Finally, Bank of New York Mellon Corp increased its stake in Schwab US Small-Cap ETF by 121.2% during the first quarter.
+Bank of New York Mellon Corp now owns 11,193 shares of the company’s stock worth $530,000 after purchasing an additional 6,132 shares during the period.

 Schwab US Small-Cap ETF Profile